 The presence of the CCDA has fostered significant collaboration between both independent clinical departments and between clinical and basic science departments at PCOM.
-For example:

 The presence of the CCDA has fostered significant collaboration between various CCDA researchers at PCOM and researchers at other institutions.
-For example:

-Dr. Kuchera has trained members of a clinical research team in Finland to conduct a collaborative research project to investigate use of OMT and a pelvic orthotic device (LevitorA(R)) to decrease back pain and increase function in individuals with lumbar spondylolisthesis and hyperlordosis.
+A CCDA researcher also trained members of a clinical research team in Finland to conduct a collaborative research project to investigate use of OMT and a pelvic orthotic device (LevitorA(R)) to decrease back pain and increase function in individuals with lumbar spondylolisthesis and hyperlordosis.